Vogtle Electric Generating Plant

-Two additional units utilizing Westinghouse AP1000 reactors have been under construction since 2009.
+Two additional units utilizing Westinghouse AP1000 reactors began preliminary construction in 2009, with Unit 3 being completed in July 2023.
 Natural-draft type cooling towers were also selected, and the two new cooling towers are nearly 600 ft tall.

-The units have suffered several delays and cost overruns.

-The certified construction & capital costs for these two new units were originally $14 billion, according to the Seventeenth Semi-annual Vogtle Construction Monitoring Report in 2017.

-This last report blames the latest increase of costs on the contractor not completing work as scheduled.
+During construction, the units suffered several delays and cost overruns.
+The certified construction and capital costs for these two new units were originally $14 billion, according to the Seventeenth Semi-annual Vogtle Construction Monitoring Report in 2017.
+This last report blames the latest increase in costs on the contractor not completing work as scheduled.
 Another complicating factor in the construction process is the bankruptcy of Westinghouse in 2017.

-In 2018 costs were estimated to be about $25 billion.
-By 2021 they were estimated to be over $28.5 billion.
+In 2018, costs were estimated to be about $25 billion.
+By 2021, they were estimated to be over $28.5 billion.
+In 2023, costs had increased to $34 billion, with work still to be completed on Vogtle 4.

-Upon completion of Units 3 and 4 in 2023, Vogtle will become the largest nuclear power station in the United States.
+Unit 3 began commercial operations on July 31, 2023, becoming the first new nuclear reactor in the United States in 7 years.
+Unit 4 entered commercial operation on April 29, 2024.

+As of the reported FY 2024 3rd quarter financial statements, for units 3-4, the net capital costs incurred by Georgia Power was $10.65 billion in total, with an additional estimated $83 million in completion costs related to site demobilization.
+This is inclusive of $1.2 billion not shared with other Vogtle owners, net of ~$1.9 billion received from Toshiba in settlement and related customer refunds.
+With Georgia Power's 45.7% ownership interest implying a total capitalized construction cost of $23.76 billion for Unit 3-4.
+This is not inclusive of the non-capitalized financing charges incurred (interest) totaling $3.53 billion by Georgia Power, as this was recovered via ratepayer surcharges before completion.